 - topics – grammar, pronunciation, and patterns of discourse of Early Modern English, as well as thematic groupings of vocabulary; and

 - themes – beings, times, place, and languages and dialects.

 A special features section lists scene lengths for all the plays, and orders all characters, male characters, and female characters by part-size

 Listed under the Home menu is the Portal.
 The Shakespeare Portal is the home site to David and Ben Crystal’s books on Shakespeare.
 The section has supplementary material, audio files, and links to related sites.
-Here users can listen to David Crystal recite sonnets and excerpts from plays in what Shakespeare’s Globe called “original pronunciation” or OP.
+Audio/Video Recordings lets students hear Shakespearean excerpts in original pronunciation or OP.